JohnTerragnoli/ECE382_Lab7/README.md

 ```

 Hardware interface:
-* the ADC10 channels I will use:
+* The ADC10 channels I will use:
-  * ...
+  * I will use channels 3, 4, and 5.
-* the pins corresponding to those channels:
+* The pins corresponding to those channels:
-  * ...
+  * Intuitively, the channels I will use correspond with pins `P1.3`, `P1.4`, and `P1.5`.

 Interface for the sensors:
-* to use block or to use interrupts?
-  * ...
-* to convert one sensor at a time or multiple at a time?
-  * ...
+* I will use the sensors one at a time.
+In the while loop, I will start the conversion for the LEFT sensor, then immediately start the CENTER sensor, then the RIGHT sensor.
+The loop will then start again from the beginning.

 ## Lab
+[in progress]

 ## Debugging
 ### Prelab